 - The Mounting Test – Finally, and perhaps the most obvious, check the mounting.
 A valuable diamond would be unlikely to be placed in cheap metal.
 It is usually placed in either gold or platinum bands, with the karat or plat stamps visible in the inner part of the metal.
 If you can see a C.Z. stamp, then it’s probably another cubic zirconium and not a diamond.
 Also, if you can see the stone through the mounting, then it’s also a sign that it is not a valuable diamond.

 Of course, the best way to determine the authenticity of a diamond is to have it brought to a gemologist.
-Try to find one in your local area or antiques dealer, as they may have recommendations.
+Try to find one in your local area or antique dealer, as they may have recommendations.
 However, if your little diamond fails one of your home tests, then you probably know the answer to its value.

 <blockquote class="embedly-card"><h4><a href="\\biltmoreloanandjewelry.com/wp-content/uploads/2017/07/Infographics-How-to-Spot-a-Fake-Diamond.jpg">null</a></h4><p>null</p></blockquote> <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>